v1t3ls0n/search_by_ingredients/README.md

 **Pipeline Type:** Ingredient-based diet classification with rule-based and ML ensemble models **Interfaces:** Command-line (CLI), Docker containerized, optional API integration ready

----

-Let me know if you want a signature/footer version too (for a PDF or notebook format), or if you'd like the author details repeated at the bottom as well.

 ## 🧭 Project Overview